NGnolep/NGnolep/README.md

-# Hi there, I'm Nhoel Goei 👋
+# Hello there, I'm Nhoel Goei !
-## Im a game programmer from Binus University.
-I mainly use Unity and C# to develop games
+## Im a passionate game programmer.
+I mainly use Unity and C# to develop games!
 ---
 # My Projects
   <table width="100%"j>